-In her home, Alizeta helps by carrying water, sewing and caring for children.
-She lives with her father and her mother.
+Alizeta lives with her father and her mother.
+Her duties at home include carrying water, sewing and caring for children.
+There are 5 children in the family.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
-There are 5 children in the family.

 Alizeta lives on the plains of Tanghin, home to approximately 42,500 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Mossi and the most commonly spoken language is Moore.